Step 1: Explore the Specialty

 We recommend beginning with the following resources:

-The preclinical years of medical school are important for students considering a career in general surgery.
-"While academic success is imperative, residency PDs value students who are well-rounded with experience in areas they are passionate about such as research, community service and global health," writes the Association of Women Surgeons.
-Read more
+The preclinical years of medical school are important for students considering a career in general surgery."While academic success is imperative, residency PDs value students who are well-rounded with experience in areas they are passionate about such as research, community service and global health," writes the Association of Women Surgeons.

 Grades in required or core clerkships are very important to general surgery residency programs.
-In a NRMP survey of general surgery residency programs, 74% cited "grades in required clerkships" as a factor in selecting applicants to interview.
-General surgery rotations are also of obvious importance to international medical graduates seeking positions in the field.
-Read more
+In a NRMP survey of general surgery residency programs, 76% cited "grades in required clerkships" as a factor in selecting applicants to interview.
+General Surgery rotations are also of obvious importance to international medical graduates seeking positions in the field.

 In a survey of general surgery residency programs, 74% cited the personal statement as a factor in selecting applicants to interview.